ibbles/LearningUnrealEngine/UMaterialInstanceConstant.md

 The list of parameters provided by the parent material is found by calling `GetStaticParameterValues` on the Material Instance.

-The FBX importer may do something similar to what we want to do.
+The FBX importer does stuff with Materials.
 At least according to [https://github.com/gildor2/UEViewer/issues/118](https://github.com/gildor2/UEViewer/issues/118) (2019).
 Check `Engine/Source/Editor/UnrealEd/Private/Fbx/FbxMaterialImport.cpp`.
 `UnFbx::FFbxImporter::CreateUnrealMaterial`.